-The number of hash tables z, and the number of hash functions per table w, are selected so that: (a) if two records are within the distance threshold d{thr} , the probability of the two records hashing to the same bucket in at least one table, must always be very close to one and (b) if the distance between two records is greater than d{thr} , the probability of the two records hashing to the same bucket in at least one table, must be as close to zero as possible (details in Section 5.1).
+The number of hash tables z, and the number of hash functions per table w, are selected so that: (a) if two records are within the distance threshold d{thr} , the probability of the two records hashing to the same bucket in at least one table, must be very close to 1.0 and (b) if the distance between two records is greater than d{thr} , the probability of the two records hashing to the same bucket in at least one table, must be as close to 0.0 as possible (details in Section 5.1).

-The plot of Figure 5 illustrates the probability of hashing to the same bucket, in at least one table, using the setting of Examples 1 to 3.
-The x-axis shows the angle distance between two records and the y-axis the probability for three w, z value pairs: 1) w = 1, z = 1, 2) w = 15, z = 20,and 3) w = 30, z = 70.
+Figure 5 illustrates the probability of two records hashing to the same bucket, in at least one table for the setting of Examples 1 to 3.
+The x-axis shows the cosine distance and the y-axis the probability for three w, z value pairs.